HISE Docs

 FixObjectFactory

-The data layout will be defined by a JSON object (prototype) that you need to pass into Engine.createFixObjectFactory() .
+The data layout will be defined by a JSON prototype object that you need to pass into Engine.createFixObjectFactory() .
 This will return a factory object that can be used to instantiate containers or single objects.

 A notable feature of this class is that you can supply a custom comparison function that will be used by the data containers for the indexOf() , contains() methods.